TattyFromMelbourne/react-calculator/README.md

 ### Build

-As well as package/s for developing and building in React.js, here I used the recommended npm package `create&#8209;react&#8209;app`, you will also need the `mathjs` package:-
+As well as package/s for developing and building in React.js, the recommended npm package `create-react-app` was used, you will also need the `mathjs` package:-

 ```
 npm install mathjs